tienvsfu/3d-chairs/readme.txt

 run:
 * place inputs in "data/in"
-* modify c1 and c2 in "m.py" to match input ids
+* run "python3 m.py" and enter the "ids" you want to use
-* enter in terminal: python3 m.py
+* the bottom-left chair has the highest score then it goes right then up...

 require:
 * pyrender